A Second Main Theorem for Entire Curves Intersecting Three Conics: Introduction

 \begin{thm}[Second Main Theorem for Three Conics] For a generic configuration of three conics $\{\mathcal{C}_i\}_{i=1}^3$ in $\mathbb{P}^2$ and a nonconstant entire holomorphic curve $f \colon \mathbb{C} \to \mathbb{P}^2$ whose image is not contained in any $\mathcal{C}_i$, the following inequality holds:

 \end{thm}

-\begin{rmk} The constant $5$ in this theorem is smaller than the constant ${\approx}11.74$ appearing in Theorem~\ref{smt for three components, case large degrees} for the case of two conics and one cubic.
-This may seem counterintuitive at first, since the larger total degree $2+2+3 > 2+2+2$ would generally suggest a smaller constant.
-The explanation lies in the method of proof: here we employ not only $1$-jet techniques but also the more refined $2$-jet approach.
+\begin{rmk} The constant $c=5$ in this theorem is smaller than the constant ${\approx}11.74$ appearing in Theorem~\ref{smt for three components, case large degrees} for the case of two conics and one cubic.
+This may seem counterintuitive at first, since the smaller total degree $ 2+2+2<2+2+3$ would generally suggest a larger constant.
+The explanation lies in the method of proof: here we employ not only $1$-jet technique but also the more refined $2$-jet approach.
 A detailed analysis using the latter is expected to yield sharper constants not only for the two-conics-and-one-cubic case but also for other configurations covered by Theorem~\ref{smt for three components, case large degrees}. \end{rmk}

+\begin{rmk} An unexpected outcome of our method is that, as a byproduct, it allows us to explicitly identify certain configurations of three Fermat-type conics $\mathcal{C}$ satisfying the Second Main Theorem type estimate in~\eqref{eq:smt-three-conics} via an alternative ``direct'' argument.
+For instance, consider the three conics $\mathcal{C}$ defined by the quadratic polynomials:

+Further details can be found in Remark~\ref{m=5 for three Fermat-type conics}.
+This also explains why we are satisfied with the constant $5$ in the Main Theorem, rather than attempting to lower it slightly by proving additional vanishing results---which, while manageable, are not very interesting. \end{rmk}

-We now outline the main ideas underlying the proof of Theorem~\ref{main theorem 3 conics}.
+We now outline the main ideas underlying the proof of Theorem~\ref{main theorem 3 conics} for a finite constant $c < \infty$, before refining the argument to achieve the sharper goal $c = 5$.
 As in the proof of Theorem~\ref{smt for three components, case large degrees}, we can assume that \(f\) is algebraically nondegenerate.

 The core idea of the proof is to seek two ``independent'', negatively twisted invariant logarithmic $2$-jet differentials $\omega_1$ and $\omega_2$ such that: